 In a February 2017 interview, Gates suggested that government should try to “slow down the speed” of automation by “rais[ing] the tax level” on companies that use robots to replace human workers.
 “Certainly there will be taxes that relate to automation,” said Gates.
 “Right now, the human worker who does, say, $50,000 worth of work in a factory, that income is taxed and you get income tax, social security tax, all those things.
 If a robot comes in to do the same thing, you’d think that we’d tax the robot at a similar level.”

-Gates currently holds a personal fortune of $89.2 billion, making him the wealthiest person on earth.
+Gates currently holds a personal fortune of $89.2 billion.